nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 * [AccessCardDemo_cf_template.json](AccessCardDemo_cf_template.json) - Original exported CloudFormation file
 * [AccessCardDemo_cf_template.yaml](AccessCardDemo_cf_template.yaml) - Reworked and well formatted CloudFormation file in YAML

+Included in the model is the proposed field names as well as the facet views from the tables above

 ## Lambda Function for Listing Employee ID's

 TODO